North-West Stories & A De Herries Smith.

 He was a dedicated family man, a life-time abstainer of alcohol and a voracious reader.
 But never went to the movies, considering them “a waste of time.”

 Once he was settled in Edmonton, Gus decided to follow his dream of becoming a writer.
-He was hired by The Edmonton Bulletin and his news and human interest items about the Northland were soon published under his own byline.
+He was hired by The Edmonton Bulletin.
+His news and human interest items about the Northland were soon published under his own byline.
 He would become the Bulletin‘s Northern Editor.

 With an interest in fiction, he also began to sell his “wilderness yarns” to a number of popular American “pulpwood” publications.
 When readers began to send in letters demanding “give us more stories by De Herries Smith,” a new career was begun.

-De Herries Smith published numerous short stories in the pulp magazines of the 1920’s to mid 40’s, especially in North-West Stories (later retitled North-West Romances), as well as Action Stories, Adventure, All Star Western & Frontier Magazine, Argosy All-Star Weekly, Dime Adventure Magazine, Frontier Stories, Lariat Story Magazine, Outdoor Stories, Short Stories and Wild West Weekly.
+De Herries Smith published numerous short stories in the pulp magazines of the 1920’s to mid 40’s, especially in North-West Stories.
+[2] As well as Action Stories, Adventure, All Star Western & Frontier Magazine, Argosy All-Star Weekly, Dime Adventure Magazine, Frontier Stories, Lariat Story Magazine, Outdoor Stories, Short Stories and Wild West Weekly.

 DRUMS OF THE NORTH

-His full-length novel DRUMS OF THE NORTH, which was serialized in North-West Stories in four parts, was published as a hardcover by Macaulay Company, New York, 1928: “Lima Bellerose, daughter of the owner of the trading post of Dahadinni — with proud native Indian blood in her veins — wages a lone fight against a woman from the Great Outside for Bruce Redwood, man of her heart.”
+His full-length novel DRUMS OF THE NORTH, which was serialized in North-West Stories in four parts, was published as a hardcover by Macaulay Company, New York, 1928: “Lima Bellerose, daughter of the owner of the trading post of Dahadinni, was proud of her native Indian ancestry.
+She wages a lone fight against a woman from the Great Outside for Bruce Redwood, man of her heart.”

 The prolific De Herries Smith also published fiction under the pseudonyms of Owen Finbar, Sergeant Dan O’Rourke (later shortened to Dan O’Rourke) and Derek West.